 Making sure funds are available for a check that you received can help you avoid bank fees from a bounced check.
 Citibank offers verification services for checks written from its accounts.
 However, the bank cannot guarantee that the check will clear before it is deposited and processed.

 The teller will only be able to tell you if the check writer's bank account has enough funds to cover the check at that very moment.
 She cannot guarantee that the funds will still be available by the time the check is deposited and processed.
 Additionally, the teller will not reveal any personal information about the payer's account, such as the overall balance.
 She will simply let you know if the available funds will or will not cover the check at that specific time.
 If you do not present the check to be cashed at the bank, you should be aware that the funds may not be in the account when you finally get around to depositing the check into one of your own accounts.

-Check Fraud Schemes
+Be Aware of Check Fraud

 If you receive a Citibank check that seems suspicious, take the time to verify it.
-Citibank warns that fraudulent check schemes can come about in numerous ways, but one common trait is that you will be asked to deposit the check and then wire some or all of the funds back to the sender.
+The Federal Trade Commission warns that fraudulent check schemes can come about in numerous ways, but one common trait is that you will be asked to deposit the check and then wire some or all of the funds back to the sender.
 By the time the original check bounces, your money will be long gone and not recoverable.
 Take any check that you receive in an odd or distrustful way to a Citibank branch for verification.